 If you think your unit may be faulty, it’s best to call a professional.
 HVAC technicians are trained to deal with the complex nature of AC wires and motors.
 They will be able to identify the problem without the risk of electrocution or other life-threatening accidents.

 It’s nice to know you can do things on your own, but peace of mind is priceless.
-Sometimes it’s better to just call in the professionals at Art Plumbing, AC & Electric to ensure that your unit is in perfect working order.
+Sometimes it’s better to just call in the professionals at Art Plumbing, Air Conditioning & Electric to ensure that your unit is in perfect working order.
 If you have any questions or if you would like to schedule a service, don’t hesitate to contact us today at 561-391-1048!